How do I apply for a permit?

 It is an offence under the Fire and Emergency New Zealand Act 2017 to burn without a permit if the fire season dictates that a permit is required.

-Do I need a permit to burn in an incinerator/Drum?
+Do I need a permit to burn in an open drum incinerator and manufactured incinerator?

-During a Total Fire Ban can I use a gas stove?
+During a Total Fire Ban can I use a gas operated appliance?

 Yes, a gas stove or BBQ is acceptable during a total fire ban.

 Can I light my pizza oven during a total fire ban?

 If the pizza oven is fully enclosed and there is no chance of ember transfer, then yes.

 Yes, but advise from Otago, Fire and Emergency is sought.

 Bonfire permits are only issued for Guy Fawkes if weather conditions allow and at the discretion of the Principal Rural Fire Officer.

 Do I need a permit in an Open Season?

 You can light a fire in open air without a permit - as long as you do so safely, have permission from the relevant land owner or occupier, and Fire and Emergency New Zealand hasn't prohibited the lighting of fires in open air in the location of your proposed fire.